 When it comes to getting the biggest bang for your buck from a mobile plan, you want the most flexibility you can possibly get.
 And that’s going to mean avoiding contract plans if possible.
 There’s great value to be had on contract plans, to be sure, but the extended lock-in period that they tie you to comes at a cost.
 The last thing you want to do when trying to get the best possible value is shut yourself off from the market for 12 months or longer.
 So comparing the no-contract amaysim with Telstra is an odd match-up, right?
 Let’s take a look.

 Well, the comparison isn’t as odd as you might think.
-While Telstra’s most prominent plans are offered on a contract (12 months for BYO or 24 months when buying a phone) they do offer both month-to-month and prepaid plans.
+While Telstra’s most prominent plans are offered on a contract (12 months for BYO or 24 months when buying a phone) they do offer both month-to-month in the form of prepaid plans.
 But can those plans lay down a challenge to amaysim’s simple, straightforward no-contract options?
 Read on to find out!

-You’ll be looking at one of two options here – either prepaid or month-to-month postpaid.
-In the prepaid department Telstra’s been making some competitive moves in recent times, and their Prepaid Extra plans are where the value’s at.
-You get unlimited calls, text and MMS on all plans, along with unlimited international calls to a range of ten international countries on the $40+ plans. $40 gets you 5GB of data while $50 gets you 7.5GB – plenty for the average user.
+In the prepaid department, Telstra’s been making some competitive moves in recent times, and their Prepaid Extra plans are where the value’s at.
+You get unlimited calls, text, and MMS on all plans, along with unlimited international calls to a range of ten international countries on the $40+ plans. $40 gets you 5GB of data while $50 gets you 7.5GB – plenty for the average user.
 There’s also a $30 plan with 2.5GB and a $60 with 10GB.
 Plus, Telstra regularly runs bonus offers to give prepaid users even more data.
 Prepaid plans also have data rollover, so any unused data for the month is automatically added to your next month’s allowance.

-All Telstra plans, prepaid or postpaid, come with a range of extras including free access to the AFL and NRL streaming apps, free Apple Music subscription, 200GB OneDrive storage and more.
+All Telstra plans, prepaid or postpaid, come with a range of extras including free access to the AFL and NRL streaming apps, free Apple Music subscription, and more.

 Of course, that’s not taking into account any Telstra deals that may be active at the time. amaysim tends to avoid bonus data offers, so what you see at each price point is what you get.
 Be sure to pick the right data limit for your needs, though.
 If you go over your limit it’ll cost you to the tune of $10 per GB.
 That’s a thing because amaysim plans, while free from contracts, are all postpaid.
 So, any extra charges you incur during the month get automatically added to your bill.
-The same caveat applies to Telstra’s month-to-month plans, by the way, at the same price – only prepaid plans are free from that potential pitfall.
+Basically, only prepaid plans are free from that potential pitfall.

-amaysim’s plans all come with unlimited talk, text and MMS within Australia.
+amaysim’s plans all come with unlimited talk, text, and MMS within Australia.
 You also get unlimited international calls to ten major countries on the $30+ plans.
-The cheapest amaysim plan costs $10 but only comes with 1GB of data.
+The cheapest amaysim plan costs $20 but only comes with 2.5GB of data.